openwfm/wrf-sfire-docs/docs/examples.md

 Start an interactive job on a GPU node

-     > srun -p math-alderaan-gpu --time=02:00:0 -N 1 -n 1 --pty bash -i
+     > srun -p math-alderaan-gpu --time=02:00:0 -N 1 -n 1 --pty bash -i --gres=gpu:a100:1

 Check where you are.
-You should be on a high memory/gpu node.
+If a GPU is available, you should be on a high memory/gpu node with a GPU allocated to you.

      > hostname
      math-alderaan-h01